 Shamma is the recipient of an NSF Young Investigator Award, the American Automatic Control Council Donald P. Eckman Award, and the Mohammed Dahleh Distinguished Lecturer Award, as well as a Distinguished Lecturer of the IEEE Control Systems Society.
 He is also a Fellow of the IEEE and of the IFAC (International Federation of Automatic Control).

-Shamma is currently the Deputy Editor-in-Chief of the IEEE Transactions on Control of Network Systems and an Associate Editor of the IEEE Transactions on Robotics.
+Shamma is currently the Editor-in-Chief of the IEEE Transactions on Control of Network Systems and an Associate Editor of the IEEE Transactions on Robotics.

 Why RISC lab?

 The Robotics, Intelligent Systems, and Control (RISC) lab at KAUST is engaged in a variety of projects involving intelligent autonomous systems either acting alone or within a distributed decision architecture with other autonomous agents and/or human actors.
 Representative projects include aerial swarms, inspection and repair, area patrolling, programmable self-assembly, pedestrian crowd modeling, and smart infrastructure.